 God has one clear purpose; to make Jesus’ name known to the farthest parts of the globe (Matt.
 28:19–20).
 The risk is all part of our adventure in serving God.
 To follow Scripture’s instruction may mean some spring cleaning as we reorder our lives so that they can reflect God’s truths from the Bible.

-The bottom line – to know about God without living like Jesus is not to embrace the challenge to be a contemporary disciple.
+The bottom line is that knowing about God without living like Jesus is not to embrace the challenge of being a contemporary disciple.
 This requires courage and conviction, both of which are found in spades within the pages of the Bible.

 RELATED SCRIPTURE TO CONSIDER: Psa.
 119:129–136; Prov.
 2; Matt.
 4:1–4; 7:21–29.

 AN ACTION TO TAKE: Take time with your Ambassador’s handbook and determine how you can best represent God’s interests to everyone you meet today, and every day.